docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Specify which video format(s) you wish to receive during QueryVideoMode.
 To simplify your plug-in, be as specific as possible, and allow the host to perform the conversion asynchronously ahead of time.
 Packed and compressed formats are also supported.
 If multiple formats are specified, the closest will be selected at render time.
 If your transmitter would benefit from on-GPU frames, please let us know.

-When sent QueryVideoMode, the transmitter is informed about the clip/sequence video at- tributes by being passed a tmInstance pointer.
+When sent QueryVideoMode, the transmitter is informed about the clip/sequence video attributes by being passed a tmInstance pointer.
 So, for example, if the transmitter instance is constructed to support a 1920x1080 timeline, it can report that same size back to the host application, so that it will not have to handle any scaling.
 If, for example, it does handle scaling, and it is constructed to handle a 1440x1080 timeline, it can report 1440x1080 and handle the scaling itself.
 In this way you can choose a single fixed size depending on the timeline.

 When video frames are pushed to the transmitter, properties like pixel format may change on a segment-by-segment basis depending on the source footage.
 Other properties like size may change based on the current fractional resolution, which may differ between scrubbing and stopped.